Installing a Dampp-Chaser® in a Yamaha HQ100

 My piano smells awful!
 What can I do?

 The folk remedy for piano odor, which I learned working on consignments at Starbird Music, is to put dryer sheets inside the piano.
-This is pretty effective for dealing with smoke odor, but as with any strong, offensive smell, it’s essential to find the source of the problem.
+This is pretty effective for dealing with minor smoke odor.
+However, with any strong, offensive smell, it’s essential to find the source of the problem.
 Over the years, I’ve seen many pianos devastated by moths, mold, and mice.
 If you believe your piano has fallen victim to any of these, it needs a thorough and professional cleaning as soon as possible.

 Often, in cases of serious mold, I will clean the piano out and then install a Dampp-Chaser dehumidifier system inside the piano to make sure the issue doesn’t return.